 What if I Wasn’t Wearing a Helmet?

-Under California law, if you are over the age of 18 then you are not required to wear a bicycle safety helmet.
+Under California law, if you are over the age of 18 then you don’t necessarily need to wear a bicycle safety helmet.
 Unfortunately, if you were not wearing a helmet at the time of your accident, there could be a problem with your claim.

 Thanks to California’s comparative negligence laws, the insurance company might argue that your lack of a helmet was a major cause for your injuries in an accident.
-If the judge agrees, your possible compensation could be significantly reduced.
+If the judge agrees, it can reduce your possible compensation.

 However, it’s a false argument.
 Otherwise, all pedestrians would be required to wear safety gear before crossing the street.
 It’s a form of blame-shifting, and one that an experienced Los Angeles bicycle attorney can spot and refute.